DevExpress/devextreme-documentation/concepts/05 Widgets/List/08 Paging.md

 ---

 The next page can be rendered when a user scrolls the **List** down to the bottom, or after a user clicks the **More** button.
-Set the [pageLoadMode](/api-reference/10%20UI%20Widgets/dxList/1%20Configuration/pageLoadMode.md '/Documentation/ApiReference/UI_Widgets/dxList/Configuration/#pageLoadMode') option to specify the mode:
+Set the [pageLoadMode](/api-reference/10%20UI%20Widgets/dxList/1%20Configuration/pageLoadMode.md '/Documentation/ApiReference/UI_Widgets/dxList/Configuration/#pageLoadMode') property to specify the mode:

 ---
 ##### jQuery